 Check out a list of additional online resources to assist you in your law school prep and exploration here.

 Upcoming Law Related Events

 Visit the Handshake Calendar to keep an eye out for all upcoming law school related events.
 Be sure to sign up for the law listserv through Handshake!
-Sign up to receive the Law Listserv through your Handshake account- located under Career Interests/Career Cluster Emails section
+Sign up to receive the Law Listserv through your Handshake account- located under the Career Interests/Career Cluster Emails section.

 Contact Us for Assistance